 The air purifier was super easy to assemble, all we had to do was take out the plastic, remove two filters (one black and one white) and plug it in.

 Its 3-in-1 filter is a combo of a mesh pre filter, antibacterial filter, and an H13 HEPA filter designed to trap all contaminants as small as 0.3 microns.
+It was even able to remove dog dander from air, making the air fresh and breathable after a long time.

 As the next layers of filtration, we feel the combination of honeycomb pelletized activated carbon and cold catalyst filter in a 2-in-1 filter make the air purifier even more effective against odorous pollutants.